With an intro APR as low as 0%, no annual fee and free balance transfers, Alliant Visa® Platinum Card can help get you out of debt.

 Cashback and rewards.
 While the Alliant Cashback Visa® Signature Credit Card offers cash back on all purchases, the Alliant Visa® Platinum Rewards Card lets you redeem points for travel rewards, merchandise, gift cards or cash back.
 The Alliant Visa® Platinum Card doesn’t come with cash back or rewards.

 - Verdict.
 Get the Alliant Cashback Visa® Signature Credit Card if you want cash back, and the Alliant Visa® Platinum Rewards Card if you’re after a variety of rewards.

 Balance transfers.
 The Alliant Visa® Platinum Card and Alliant Visa® Platinum Rewards Card come with intro APR offers on balance transfers for 12 months, and you won’t pay a transfer fee.
 You’ll pay a fee for balance transfers with the Alliant Cashback Visa® Signature Credit Card.

 - Verdict.
 If you’re considering transferring an outstanding balance from an existing card, the Alliant Visa® Platinum Card and Alliant Visa® Platinum Rewards Card are best.

 - Intro APR offer.
-An intro APR offer on purchases and balance transfers stays in place for the first 12 billing cycles.
+An intro APR offer on purchases and balance transfers stays in place for the first 12 months.
 The APR can be from 0% to 5.99% depending on your creditworthiness.